singuyenmai/in2deepRL/DeepMindxUCL_lectures/lecture2.md

 Assumptions during this lecture:

-- Environment only has a single state (i.e. no state at all) => actions no longer have consequences on the environment
+- Environment only has a single state (i.e. no state at all) => actions no longer have consequences on the environment (*nonassociative* setting)
 - actions still impact immediate reward

 ## Exploration vs. Exploitation